geertjanw/ojet-training/README.md

             self.employees(tempArray);
         });
 ```
-Next, display the CCA component for each of the 'employees', in 'incidents.html':
+Next, display the Web Component for each of the 'employees', in 'incidents.html':
 ```html #button { border: none; }
 <oj-bind-for-each data="[[employees]]">
       <template>